hkdobrev/run-if-changed/README.md

 #### State of the project

-run-if-changes is functional as-is, but it's still quite basic and rough as it has just been published.
+run-if-changed is functional as-is, but it's still quite basic and rough as it has just been published.
 So issues, feature requests and pull requests are most welcome!

 ## Installation and setup